Skip to main content

 The EPA's official mold remediation guide establishes the 24-48 hour mold growth timeline and remediation protocols that the insurance industry widely treats as the standard of care.

-Equipment breakdown insurance (formerly boiler and machinery) covers mechanical and electrical failures that standard property policies exclude.
-Learn what is covered, how to file a claim, and how to avoid costly coverage gaps.
+Equipment breakdown insurance covers mechanical and electrical failures that standard property policies exclude.
+What's covered, how to file, coverage gaps.

-When your insurance company demands an Examination Under Oath, you are being asked to testify under oath before the insurer's attorney.
-Learn what an EUO is, your rights, how to prepare, and how insurers use EUOs to delay or deny claims in California.
+The EUO puts you under oath before the insurer's attorney.
+What it is, your rights, how to prepare, and how insurers use it to delay or deny claims in CA.

-How expert witnesses are used in insurance property litigation, how to challenge the carrier
+How expert witnesses are used in property litigation, how to attack carrier experts under Daubert and Sargon, and why claims handling experts win at trial.

 Filing Supplemental Claims: Getting Paid for What They Missed